dpguthrie/dbt-cloud-migration-tool/README.md

 export DBT_CLOUD_ACCOUNT_ID=your_source_account_id
 ```

 Verify the things to export in `resource_types.txt`.
-It's currently set to export as much as possible, so if you're only using Snowflake, you can remove the resources relevant to Bigquery, Databricks, etc.
+It's currently set to export as much as possible, so if you're only using Snowflake, you can remove the resources relevant to Bigquery, Databricks, etc.  See the [dbtcloud-terraforming](https://github.com/dbt-labs/dbtcloud-terraforming) README for more details.

 ```bash
 # Export configuration using dbtcloud-terraforming